axgonz/githubsecrets/README.md

 ### Validate deployment

-This workflow in this sample authenticates and does not deploy anything to the resource group.
+The workflow in this sample just authenticates and does not deploy anything to the resource group.

 To validate the authentication was successful, check the workflow completed with a successful status: